 The thing is, that’s total bulldust.
 It has been for years.
 And now, with Internal Communications specialists being pushed to take a more strategic position and a seat at the top table, to get the ear of business leaders and the C-Suite and to align their work with overall business goals, it’s more important than ever to shout this from the rooftops: your Internal Communications strategy CAN be measured.
 It should be measured.
 It needs to be measured, if you’re going to prove ROI - numerical or sentimental - on your efforts and get more budget and resource to improve year upon year upon year.

 Why it’s important to measure your Internal Communications successes

 Armed with robust data gathered from your Internal Communications platforms, your Internal Communications strategy is emboldened.
 It’s built on a solid foundation of actual activity, a benchmark taken from within your own business rather than a list of nebulous Internal Communications best practices you pulled from the intranet.

 Importantly, though, this lets you communicate with the C-suite and senior leaders in language they understand.
 Those leading businesses are very numbers-driven, and they want to know about ROI and how your activity has delivered tangible outcomes for the business.
 Happy and engaged workers are of no interest unless those workers are increasing productivity, selling more because they understand the purpose of a service, or staying in their jobs longer (saving recruitment costs) because they feel valued by their bosses.

-While there is a raft of Internal Communications measurement techniques that can prove useful to your strategy, and a load of Internal Communications best practices that show the importance of measuring outcomes, one of the best and most readily available techniques is engagement with the intranet — and this becomes a lot easier if you have a G Suite intranet using Google Analytics.
+While there is a raft of Internal Communications measurement techniques that can prove useful to your strategy, and a load of Internal Communications best practices that show the importance of measuring outcomes, one of the best and most readily available techniques is engagement with the intranet — and this becomes a lot easier if you have a Google Workspace intranet using Google Analytics.
 That’s why it’s so important to get management on board with intranet adoption.